Each browser requires a browser-specific WebDriver to be set up before tests can be run.

 PATH or be given to the test using a driver-specific system Java property:

-In most cases, it is easiest to add it to the
+Usually, it’s simpler to add it to the

-PATH variable, so that it is always available.
+PATH variable so that it’s always available.